Foreign relations of NATO: Colombia

 However, on the same day, a Colombian and NATO official both objected to NATO membership for Colombia.
 Defense Minister Juan Carlos Pinzon stated his country merely wished to sign a cooperation deal with NATO, and a NATO official noted that, "There is no immediate plan for establishing a formal partnership between the alliance and Colombia, but we are exploring the possibility of carrying out specific activities together...and we are currently developing a security of information agreement which would allow the exchange of classified information between the alliance and Colombia."

-On the 10th of March 2022, in the context of the 2022 Russian invasion of Ukraine and amidst talks of new oil negotiations with Venezuela, US President Joe Biden announced Colombia had been designated Major Non-NATO Ally, in a bilateral meeting at the White House.
+On 10 March 2022, in the context of the 2022 Russian invasion of Ukraine and amidst talks of new oil negotiations with Venezuela, US President Joe Biden announced Colombia had been designated Major Non-NATO Ally, in a bilateral meeting at the White House.

+Relations between NATO and Colombia began in 2013 with the signing of an agreement on the security of information.
+In May 2017, Colombia formalized its status as a NATO "Global Partner," becoming the first and only Latin American nation to achieve this designation.
+Cooperation initially centered on military education, defense transparency, information sharing, and cybersecurity frameworks.
+The relationship shifted substantially following the election of leftist President Gustavo Petro.
+On 16 July 2025, Petro announced his intention to withdraw Colombia from its global partnership with NATO, citing deep objections to the support provided by certain European member states to Israel during the conflict in Gaza and international weapons supplies.

+According to regional analysts, the decision to exit the alliance impacts Colombia's security sector reform, limiting its access to technological interoperability, military modernization tools, and international programs concerning the ethical integration of artificial intelligence in defense.